shahaliyev/go-dijkstra-astar/README.md

 Other files include:

+* **main.go** brings all the children together
-* **heuristic.go** which implements the heuristic function and finds euclidean distance between the starting and ending cells.
+* **heuristic.go** implements the heuristic function and finds euclidean distance between the starting and ending cells.
 * **helper.go** includes helper functions (memset, printReverse, etc) to ease computation in other files.
 * **io.go** functions take care of input and output operations.
 * **edge.go** implements the Edge type with  to int and  distance float64 fields.